mooxphp/moox/packages/sync/README.md

     -   Executes the query on the target platform to create, update, or delete records based on the data received from the source platform.
     -   Handles conditions like conflict resolution (e.g., updating existing records if they match certain criteria).
     -   Logs success or failure, including error handling (e.g., retry logic if the sync fails due to temporary issues).

+-   **SyncPlatformJob**

+    -   Periodically sync all platforms to all platforms.
+This Job should not be activated on more than one instance.

 -   **Sync Backup Job**